 Use Airline Credit Cards That Have Perks

 About a year before you visit Salt Lake City, see which airlines fly there.
-Several months to a year in advance, apply for credit cards with one of those airlines.
+Several months to a year in advance, you may consider applying for credit cards with one of those airlines.
 You can earn free flights using points and possibly take advantage of free companion fares and other benefits.
 The free checked baggage benefits can save you a lot of money!
 This is especially true if you'll be bringing your own ski or snowboard equipment.
 You can also use miles or credit card perks to make flights more affordable.

 For example, Alaska Airlines flies to Salt Lake City from our home airport.
 The Alaska Airlines Visa card gives cardholders an annual free companion fare.
-Plus, cardholders can earn additional free flights with the points they earn from signing up.
+Plus cardholders can earn additional free flights with the points they earn from signing up.
 The companion fares really help with saving money on plane tickets for our family.
 The card comes with a free checked bags benefit.
-That helps to keep baggage costs down, since Flora likes to bring her own skis and boots.
+That helps to keep baggage costs down since Flora likes to bring her own skis and boots.

 Delta has a lot of flights into Salt Lake City.
 One credit card perk is a free bag for each person in the traveling party.
 One thing we love about flying Delta into Salt Lake City is that its check-in area is just across from the rental car counters.
 So when you are tired from skiing and lugging all your bags and equipment to the airport, you simply return your car, head up the escalator and hip, hop, hooray!
 The counter is right there!
 The other airlines are a bit further down the hall.
 The windows capture the mountain views!
 It toadally makes for a pleasant ending to your ski vacation.